 4. AI-based systems can contribute to improve vehicle safety, with additional beneficial consequences on road safety, e.g. by allowing AD systems to predict currently unforeseeable behaviour of other road users (e.g. detection of potential collision opponents).

 5. The use of AI and machine learning algorithms in type approved functions is limited for the time being.
-Even though, there are already well-established processes for how to test non AI based software before and during deployment of an automotive product those processes might not be sufficient for AI based software.
+Even though, there are already well-established processes for how to test conventionalnon AI based software before and during deployment of an automotive product those processes might not be sufficient for AI based software.
 Software, whether it is created by machine learning or not, has to be tested prior to deployment in order to comply to all related Laws, Regulations (e.g. UN-R) and Policies.
 This applies also to the update process.
 However, it needs to be evaluated in how far current regulatory provisions can sufficiently address the specific needs for testing and updating AI based software and guarantee its safe operation.

 6. The terms below are largely derived from the definitions at the International Standard Organization (see ISO/IEC 22989).
 The list of terms is not exhaustive, the definitions provided are simplified and may therefore not be suitable for the purpose of regulation.

+7. It is customary to conduct extensive testing on White/Grey/Black box systems to ensure safe functionality of the certified system.

 Agent is anything which perceives its environment, takes actions autonomously in order to achieve goals, and may improve its performance with learning or may use knowledge.